ubccpsc/classy/README.md

 All Classy development should take place in a course-specific fork.
 Bug fixes to core `ubccpsc/classy` code can be issued via PR back to `ubccpsc/classy` as required, as can feature-addition PRs (as described above).
 Classy has been configured with CircleCI for validating work and any PR that fails to pass CI will not be merged.

-Forks are encouraged to work using PRs on their local repos as well as using these will make it easier to upstream fixes and new features back to `ubccpsc/classy`.
+Forks are encouraged to work using PRs on their local xrepos as well as using these will make it easier to upstream fixes and new features back to `ubccpsc/classy`.

 To do this you can: